top of page

 - find yourself frequently apologizing

-- have trouble holding others' accountable for their behavior
+- have trouble holding others' accountable for their behavior, or run easily when others hurt you

 - feel defective and inadequate, guilty or shameful